 Brisbane’s agreement to host will include handing over a lot of power to the statutory body that oversees the 2032 Olympics, including the power to temporarily repurpose public parks, squares and community sports facilities for the lead-up and duration of the games, excluding local residents from this public infrastructure.
 Roads, bikeways and even footpaths will be closed to the general public, and transport networks will be significantly impacted.
 Residents will not be compensated in any way for these negative impacts.

 When we talk about what legacy the games might leave for our city, we must recognise that every major event hosted in Australia leads to a permanent ratcheting-up of security and surveillance.
-South Brisbane residents will remember how security restrictions associated with hosting the G20 in 2014 made us feel like we were prisoners in our own suburb, but we forget that many of the rules that were introduced then (such as significantly tighter restrictions on how residents can use public spaces and parks) were retained afterwards, and remain on the books even now.
+South Brisbane residents will remember how security restrictions associated with hosting the G20 in 2014 made many of us feel like we were prisoners in our own suburb, but we forget that a lot of the rules that were introduced then (such as significantly tighter restrictions on how residents can use public spaces and parks) were retained afterwards, and remain on the books even now.

 Housing cost impacts